edterbak/NodeRed2/readme.md

 I have chosen to use **Node Red** (=NR) as my FrontEnd.

-My personal motivation to go down this route:
+My personal motivation to go down this route of using heishamon:
 - No external dependancies by removing the vendors cloud services.
 Cloud services have proven to be a risk.
 Too many vendors dropped their cloud service because they find out it is expensive to maintain without subscription.
 I dont like to be forced into a subscription.
 - Robustness via Local control.
 An active internet connection is not required.
 In case internet fails the heatpump remains unaffected.
 - Privacy/Security: By not having a vendor cloud service, subscription, etc. I have no risk of being caught in any data leak and my data is not shared with anybody.